Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: System Models and Case Studies

 To determine whether the ego vehicle can still safely abort the overtake given the ego vehicle's decisions, the considered setting rolls out an abort maneuver beginning at a candidate time slot: a strong braking with deceleration $a_{\max}$ followed by a smooth, bounded steering input $\delta_{\mathrm{abort}}$ that guides the vehicle from the outer lane back toward the inner lane behind the truck.
 The steering profile produces a fast and stable inward trajectory without excessive lateral overshoot.
 During the rollout, full oriented-bounding-box collision checks against both the truck and the oncoming vehicle are performed.
 A candidate time slot is marked safe if ego vehicle $A$ completes the abort without collision; the latest such time slot defines the abort deadline.

 \off{

 }

-\niceparagraph{Communication and information model.} To determine whether to abort the overtake maneuver, the ego vehicle relies on messages received from vehicle $B$ via an exchange of generic V2V packets over the same delayed binary-erasure channel introduced earlier.
+\niceparagraph{Communication and information model.} To determine whether to abort the overtake maneuver, the ego vehicle relies on messages received from vehicle $B$ via an exchange of generic V2V packets over the same delayed binary-erasure channel introduced in Sec.~\ref{subsec:cooploc_model}.
 These packets represent the minimal information needed to establish a communication session and convey situational context (e.g., presence of an oncoming vehicle, maneuver intent, or status metadata).

 Vehicle $A$ considers the number $N(t)$ of packets successfully received by time $t$ from $B$, and aborts if and only if $N(t)$ exceeds a certain threshold $\text{msg}_{\mathrm{req}}$ before the abort deadline arrives.
 To emulate realistic V2V behavior along the road, packet loss varies over time in a piecewise-constant manner.
-The time slot horizon is divided into $J$ contiguous intervals (such that ${T}/{T'}=J \in \mathbb{N}$), each assigned a fixed average erasure probability $\epsilon(t')$ for $t'\in\{1,\ldots,J\}$ These probabilities decrease across intervals, reflecting the improving channel conditions as $A$ and $B$ move closer.
+The time slot horizon is divided into $J$ contiguous intervals (such that ${T}/{T'}=J \in \mathbb{N}$), each assigned a fixed average erasure probability $\epsilon(t')$ for $t'\in\{1,\ldots,J\}$.
+These probabilities decrease across intervals, reflecting the improving channel conditions as $A$ and $B$ move closer.
 Packet successes in each interval follow a Bernoulli process with success probability $1-\epsilon(t')$.
 This design captures the abrupt changes in connectivity commonly observed when vehicles move between areas of weak and strong coverage.
-Finally, we mention that this scenario uses the same reliable transport mechanisms described in Sec.~\ref{sec:background} and Sec.~\ref{subsec:cooploc_model}, namely SR-ARQ and AC-RLNC.
-Their behavior here impacts only the arrival pattern of packets (i.e., their in-order delivery delay and throughput).
-No additional protocol modeling is introduced in this subsection.
+Finally, we mention that this scenario uses the same reliable transport mechanisms described in Sec.~\ref{sec:background} and Sec.~\ref{subsec:cooploc_model}, namely SR-ARQ and AC-RLNC, while UDP is omitted since it provides no recovery mechanism for the required packet delivery before the abort deadline.
+The protocol behavior here impacts only the arrival pattern of packets (i.e., their in-order delivery delay and throughput).

 \off{ }